-Different insurance providers have different prices, so comparing quotes from multiple companies is the best way to ensure you get the coverage you need without breaking the bank.
-As of 2022, the average cost of car insurance in the United States is $545 for per year minimum car insurance coverage and $1,771 per year for full coverage car insurance, according to Bankrate’s analysis of average rate data from Quadrant Information Services.
+Different insurance providers have different prices, so comparing quotes from multiple companies is typically the best way to ensure you get the coverage you need without breaking the bank.
+As of 2023, the average cost of car insurance in the United States is $2,014 per year for full coverage car insurance, according to Bankrate’s analysis of average rate data from Quadrant Information Services.
 This average rate is based on a 2021 Toyota Camry.
 Actual rates will vary by location, insurance company and your specific used car and driver considerations.